 Modern UK incinerators are very very clean running.

-The high cost of our gift is due to the fact that it is entirely UK based.
+We aim to remove 1kg or more of plastic for each £5 given.
+The cost of our gift is due to the fact that it is entirely UK based.
 We need to pay UK labour rates, UK boat hire rates, UK transport rates, and UK incineration rates.